Registered Lactation Consultant

 Diane Jaworiwsky graduated from the midwifery program at McMaster University in Hamilton, Ontario and has had the pleasure of caring for women and their families in Owen Sound, Burlington, Waterloo, London, Durham region, Leamington, and Windsor.
 She has attended births in rural and urban settings, at home and hospital births, and in various community agencies and health care settings.

 Prior to entering the Midwifery Education Program, Diane practiced Registered Massage Therapy and provided labour support for women and their families for four years in Durham region and then six years in Windsor-Essex.
 She has also had the privilege of being cared for and supported by midwives through her own transition into motherhood.
 She is passionate about woman-centred care and maternal and fetal health.

 Dana has been with the Midwifery Collective of Essex County since 2017 as our office administrator.
 She is responsible for the day to day office administration including patient scheduling.
 Dana has over 15 years of experience in administration and customer service.
 She will always greet you with a smile and is the friendly voice that will most likely greet you when you call our office.
-In her spare time Dana is the mother to a beautiful 4 year old aspiring gymnast/dancer/mermaid.
+Dana is the mother to a beautiful daughter.